nazarepiedady/sass-docs-pt/source/blog/019-request-for-comments-module-system-proposal.md

 ### `@forward`

 The `@forward` rule includes another module's variables, mixins, and functions as part of the API exposed by the current module, without making them visible to code within the current module.
 It allows library authors to be able to split up their library among many different source files without sacrificing locality within those files.
-Unlike `@use`, forward doesn't add any namespaces to names:
+Unlike `@use`, forward doesn't add any namespaces to names.

 ```scss
 // bootstrap.scss